 On the other hand, giving, donating and getting rid of stuff are usually described as positive experiences.
 Decluttering homes even has health benefits.

-A new Netflix series, Tidying up with Marie Kondo, brings a powerful message across: organising our homes and offices comes with rewards.
+The Netflix series, Tidying up with Marie Kondo, brings a powerful message across: organising our homes and offices comes with rewards.

 Marie Kondo, dubbed the Japanese Mary Poppins, creates happiness by helping people throw away stuff they don’t need and organise their belongings.
 As a result relationships seem to improve and families live happier together.